 BILLING AND PAYMENT

 8.1 Billing and Payment.
-Within fifteen (15) days of the beginning of each Month, each Party (the “Billing Party”) shall render to the other Party (by regular mail, facsimile, or other acceptable means pursuant to Article 12) a statement for payments due the Billing Party under this Agreement for the preceding Month during the Contract Term setting forth in sufficient detail the manner in which the invoiced amounts were calculated, including the Demand Charges, Energy Charges, Block Charges, and Excess Gas Costs for each EDP in the preceding Month and the On Peak Deliverability Damages or On Peak Deliverability Bonus, if any, for all EDP's in that Month.
+Within fifteen (15) days of the beginning of each Month, each Party (the “Billing Party”) shall render to the other Party (by regular mail, facsimile, or other acceptable means pursuant to Article 12) a statement for payments due the Billing Party under this Agreement for the preceding Month during the Contract Term setting forth in sufficient detail the manner in which the invoiced amounts were calculated, including the Demand Charges, Energy Charges, and Excess Gas Costs for each EDP in the preceding Month and the On Peak Deliverability Damages, On Peak Buyer Damages, or On Peak Deliverability Bonus, if any, for all EDP's in that Month.
+Within thirty (30) Days after the end of each Contract Year, in the Fixed Price Period, Seller shall render to Buyer (by regular mail, facsimile, or other acceptable means pursuant to Article 12) a statement of all Block Charges due Seller for each EDP in that Contract Year.
 Billing and payment of all charges will be based on metered quantities of Gas and Electricity at the GDP’s or EDP’s, which amounts shall be subject to adjustment based on errors determined in accordance with Section 8.3.
-Payment of such shall be due on or before ten (10) Days after receipt of the Billing Party’s invoice and shall be sent to the Billing Party’s payment address provided in Exhibit G hereto.
+Payment of all amounts due, consistent with adjustments made pursuant to Section 8.2, shall be made on or before ten (10) Days after receipt of the Billing Party’s invoice and shall be sent to the Billing Party’s payment address provided in Exhibit F hereto.
 Overdue payments shall accrue interest at the Interest Rate from, and including, the due date to, but excluding, the date of payment.
 If either Party, in good faith, disputes an invoice, the other Party shall provide a written explanation specifying in detail the basis for the dispute and pay the portion of such invoice conceded to be correct no later than the due date.
 If any amount disputed is determined to be due, it shall be paid within ten (10) days of such determination, along with interest accrued at the Interest Rate from the original due date until the date paid.

 8.2 Offset.
 The Parties shall discharge their obligations to pay all amounts through netting, in which case the Party owing the greater aggregate amount shall pay to the other Party the difference between the amounts owed, as set forth in Section 8.l.